 1. Use apps from the Ecwid App Market for store design

 The Ecwid App Market counts 100+ apps to help you with analytics, promotion, shipping, and more.
 You can also find apps for storefront customization and design.
-We’ll have a look at two apps for changing your theme colors without any coding: Store Designer and Decorator.
+We’ll have a look at one app for changing your theme colors without any coding: Store Designer.

 Store Designer is an app that lets you quickly set up colors for buttons, text, and background.